devlinb/prefilled-json/README.md

 ## VLLM Integration

-The library includes a VLLM plugin with **intelligent model compatibility detection** that tests actual technical capabilities rather than relying on naming patterns.
+The library includes a VLLM plugin with intelligent model compatibility detection that runs a bunch of checks to see if the loaded model is compatible.

 ### Model Compatibility